-Lastly, if you host an outreach event, I encourage you to do it in an underserved community.
+If you host an outreach event, I encourage you to do it in an underserved community.
 In this article, I explain why I think that is so important.